npm/rfcs/README.md

 Until an RFC is ratified, it's expected that its original author continue discussing it and integrating feedback into the document until it's ready.

-RFCs have a minimum 24 hour waiting period before being accepted or rejected.
+RFCs have a **minimum 24 hour waiting period** before being accepted or rejected.
-Once an RFC has been reviewed on Github, with all interested collaborators having an opportunity to review it, and at least one npm collaborator has signed off on the changes, the PR will be accepted and all its connected changes merged.
+Once an RFC has been reviewed on GitHub, with all interested collaborators having an opportunity to review it, and at least one npm collaborator has signed off on the changes, the PR will be accepted and all its connected changes merged.
 There are two exceptions to the collaborator rule: